-As is typical with just about anything new regarding the Shroud of Turin, this site has sparked some rather heated debate amongst sindonologists.
-Some have expressed concerns because the process used to "enhance" the original photographs and create the final Shroud holographic images has not been documented in detail and presented in a scientific manner.
-Others have noted that some level of artistic techniques and retouching were applied in the creation of the final images, thus making it difficult to consider them "research quality" and draw any serious scientific conclusions from them or use them to claim any new discoveries on the Shroud.
-I guess the real question comes down to whether these holographic images are more the result of science or art, and that issue has yet to be resolved.
+As is typical with just about any claims regarding the Shroud of Turin, this site has sparked some rather heated debate amongst sindonologists.
+Some have expressed concerns because the specific process used to "enhance" the original photographs and create the final Shroud holographic images has not been documented in detail and presented in a scientific manner.
+Others have noted that some level of artistic techniques and retouching were applied in the creation of the final images, thus making it difficult to consider them "research quality" or draw any serious scientific conclusions from them, let alone use them to claim any new discoveries on the Shroud.
+The real question comes down to whether these holographic images are more the result of science or art, and that issue has yet to be resolved.
 However, the 3D visual results presented on this website are still dramatic and breathtaking and clearly reveal that unique property of the Shroud's image.
 Petrus has provided many high quality images, including several anaglyph 3D images (these require a pair of red/cyan 3D glasses for proper viewing) and his slowly rotating video clips of the Shroud in 3D are truly spectacular.
-As for the scientific validity of the claims made on the website, you will have to decide that for yourself.
+As for the scientific validity of the new claims made on the website, you will have to decide that for yourself.

 The Shroud of Turin: The Mystery that Science and Technology Will Someday Solve

 This article, by Jewish writer Myra Adams, predicts that advances in 3D computer modeling will eventually prove that Jesus was the man depicted on the Shroud.
 I met Myra at the Shroud Exposition in Turin in 2010 and we had some lively discussions about the Shroud.

 This is a link to the website of David Rolfe of Performance Films in the U.K. and his recent film titled, A Grave Injustice.
 David directed the 1978 BAFTA winning film "The Silent Witness," a 2008 BBC documentary on the Shroud and produced the official film of the 2010 Shroud Exposition in Turin.
 The 27 minute film is free to watch on David's site.

 Sindone Bibliografia indicizzata: